Cloudera Manager 5 Overview

 Heartbeats are a primary communication mechanism in Cloudera Manager.
 By default Agents send heartbeats every 15 seconds to the Cloudera Manager Server.
 However, to reduce user latency the frequency is increased when state is changing.

-During the heartbeat exchange the Agent notifies the Cloudera Manager Server the actions it is performing.
+During the heartbeat exchange, the Agent notifies the Cloudera Manager Server of its activities.
 In turn the Cloudera Manager Server responds with the actions the Agent should be performing.
 Both the Agent and the Cloudera Manager Server end up doing some reconciliation.
 For example, if you start a service, the Agent attempts to start the relevant processes; if a process fails to start, the Cloudera Manager Server marks the start command as having failed.

 The Cloudera Manager Server maintains the state of the cluster.
 This state can be divided into two categories: "model" and "runtime", both of which are stored in the Cloudera Manager Server database.